plrigaux/sysd-manager/README.md

 ### APT
-*Later waiting for a contributor or when I will reinstall e Debian like distro*
+*Later waiting for a contributor or when I will reinstall a Debian like distro*

 ## Testing

-If you want to test **Sysd Manager** without risking to shutdown important services, you can do it with **tiny_daemon**. **tiny_daemon** is a service provided with the project as a simple web server that you can safely play with.
+If you want to test **SysD Manager** without risking to shutdown important services, you can do it with **tiny_daemon**. **tiny_daemon** is a service provided with the project as a simple web server that you can safely play with.

 To install **tiny_daemon**, in the project directory, just run this python script.